 The first four numbers of the routing number are Federal Reserve Bank identifiers.
 The next four numbers in the sequence identify your bank.
 These numbers are assigned, just like your checking account number.
 The last digit in a routing number is the check digit, which is calculated from an algorithm and validates the eight-digit bank routing number’s authenticity.

-How To Find Your Chase Routing Number
+How Do I Find My Routing Number for Chase?

 What Is the Routing Number for International Wire Transfers?